ProprioCS/Provia.Documents/Quick Add Opportunity Form.md

 ## Overview

-The Quick Add Opportunity form is a streamlined and customized version of NetSuite's standard Quick Add Opportunity form, designed specifically for contract furniture dealers using the Orion suite.
+The Quick Add Opportunity form is a streamlined and customized version of NetSuite's standard Quick Add Opportunity form, designed specifically for contract furniture dealers using the Provia suite.
 The main purpose of this solution is to simplify and accelerate the process of creating new sales opportunities by providing users with a concise form that includes only the essential fields relevant to the contract furniture industry.

 Key benefits of the Quick Add Opportunity form for contract furniture dealers include: